ChristianMarzahl/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The code for calculating the curviness is also in the class **Line** in the method **calculate_curviness**.
-The value of ym_per_pix is 30/720 which is meters per pixel in y dimension and for xm_per_pix is 3.7/700 which meters per pixel in x dimension.
+The value of ym_per_pix is 30/720 which is meters per pixel in y dimension and for xm_per_pix is 3.7/700 which is meters per pixel in x dimension.
 The mathematical details are described [here](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).

 ``` python
     def calculate_curviness(self, image, ym_per_pix, xm_per_pix):